mateuszkulapl/spectra-one/readme.txt

 == Changelog ==

 = 1.0.6 =
+* New: Call to Action patterns.
+* New: Contact patterns.
+* New: FAQ pattern.
+* New: Testimonials patterns.
+* New: Feature patterns.
+* New: Text pattern.
+* New: Hero Banner pattern.
 * Fix: Navigation sub menu alignment issue.
 * Fix: Navigation menu adds the same color to sub menu which is added to main menu after WordPress 6.3